Adelanwa04-data/DataAnalytics-Assessment-/README.md

 - Sorted results so the longest inactive accounts come first.

 #### Challenges
-It was difficult to solve this question because there was not savings and investment field to work with.
-I had to surf the internet to find the best way to classify the description field to just savings and investment.
+It was challenging to solve this question due to the absence of necessary fields distinguishing savings and investment accounts.
+To address this, I researched best practices online and devised a method to classify the 'description' field into either 'Savings' or 'Investment' based on keyword patterns.

 ---
 ### 4. Customer Lifetime Value (CLV) Estimation